miwermi/DA-team-proj/Roles.md

 KEY:

   &#9744; - Square: Responsible for the Repository

   &#9651; - Triangles: Data Cleaners & Mockup of the Machine Learning Model

   &#9675; - Circle:  Rubric Compliance

-X - X: Final Decision on Which Technologies
+  X - X: Final Decision on Which Technologies We Use